-- (3) Where a Judge is satisfied that exceptional circumstances exist which would justify a renewal of the warrant beyond the first renewal period, the Judge may, on an application by an authorized officer before the expiration of that period, renew the warrant for such further period as he may specify in it, not exceeding ninety days from the expiration of the first renewal period. - (4) An application for a renewal of a warrant under subsection (2) or (3) shall be in writing and accompanied by an affidavit deposing to the circumstances relied on as justifying the renewal of the warrant. - (5) If, at any time before the end of any of the periods referred to in this section, a Judge is satisfied, after hearing representations made by the authorized officer, that a warrant is no longer necessary as mentioned in section 8(2), he shall revoke the warrant.
+- (3) Where a Judge is satisfied that exceptional circumstances exist which would justify a renewal of the warrant beyond the first renewal period, the Judge may, on an application by an authorized officer before the expiration of that period, renew the warrant for such further period as he may specify in it, not exceeding ninety days from the expiration of the first renewal period. - (4) An application for a renewal of a warrant under subsection (2) or (3) shall be in writing and accompanied by a declaration deposing to the circumstances relied on as justifying the renewal of the warrant. - (5) If, at any time before the end of any of the periods referred to in this section, a Judge is satisfied, after hearing representations made by the authorized officer, that a warrant is no longer necessary as mentioned in section 8(2), he shall revoke the warrant. - (6) Notwithstanding subsection (3), an authorized officer may make an application for a new warrant. - 11.
+(1) Where a Judge is satisfied that the urgency of Application for the circumstances so requires-